M. Ed. in General Studies in Education

 Combined Initial/Professional Certificate Option – 40 sem. hrs.

-The 27 sem. hr.
+The 28 sem. hr.
 Post-Baccalaureate Teacher Certification Program listed below is valid for recommendation for the New York State initial teaching certificate in adolescence education in 7-12 academic subjects and/or special subjects: K-12 Art.
-It can be taken as a stand-alone program, leading to recommendation for initial teaching certification in New York State and in all reciprocating US States.
+It can be taken as a stand-alone program, leading to recommendation for initial teaching certification in New York State.
 The Post-Baccalaureate Teacher Certification Program can also be combined with the remainder of the required coursework for this option of the M. Ed. in General Studies in Education, leading to recommendation for the New York State professional teaching certificate in the same certificate area.
 Together, these two programs require 40 sem. hrs. of graduate study.
 (Additional requirements for testing and mentored teaching experience must also be met for initial and/or professional teaching certification in New York State.)
-For recommendation for initial certification in Ontario, the entire M. Ed. program is required.
+For recommendation for certification with conditions in Ontario, the entire M. Ed. program is required.

 Part 1.
 Post-Baccalaureate Teacher Certification Program